sombriks/mdexec/README.md

 Would be nice exec such scripts from terminal.

-Some IDE's alr4ady offers to execute scripts.
+Some IDE's already offers to execute scripts.

 ## How

-Add some script blocks:
+Add some script blocks in your markdown document:

 ```bash
 # Obi-Wan jumps